cpn-io/cpn-js/cpn-ide-docs/docs/properties_panel.md

 <br>

 #### Cloning a monitor
-To clone a monitor, click on the left-end button.
+To clone a monitor, click on the left-end button:

 ![Screenshot](img/mon-up-panel.png)

 #### Disabling a monitor
-To enable/disable a monitor, click on the switch button in the middle.
+To enable/disable a monitor, click on the switch button in the middle:

 ![Screenshot](img/mon-up-panel.png)

 #### Deleting a monitor
-To delete a monitor, click on **- Delete**
+To delete a monitor, click on **- Delete**:

 ![Screenshot](img/mon-up-panel.png)